Mykhailo-Seniutovych/Battleship.cpp/game.installer.msi/README.md

-## To build the installer with MSBUILD, run the following command
+## To build the installer with MSBUILD, do the following steps
+* Build the game using instructions from game/README.md file
-* msbuild Game.Installer.Msi.sln /p:Configuration=Release
+* Build the installer using __msbuild Game.Installer.Msi.sln /p:Configuration=Release__ command

 # To run the program go to installation folder and do the following
 * Set your nickname inside __app-config.json__